BCODMO/documentation_external/docs/source/DOC_DMP.rst

-Preparing using a Data Management Plan
+Preparing a Data Management Plan
 ======================================
 What is a Data Management Plan?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~